9 Irish Songs to Get You in the St. Patrick's Day Spirit

 No need explaining the one remaining is somebody I adore.
 I'm looking over a four-leaf clover that I overlooked before!

 The second verse of Irish Lullaby is simple and an easy St. Patrick's Day song for preschoolers and kids to learn.
-Sing it as a group before a parade or St. Patrick's Day celebration!
+Sing it before your at-home St. Patrick's Day celebration.